 You will most likely leave Quetta the next day.

 Self-drivers will continue to be escorted until the border of Baluchistan province.

-Backpackers tend to take a train north.
-If you do, make sure you go the train station immediately after receiving the NOC, so you can buy a train ticket to wherever you’re going.
-The police won’t come back for you later.
-An escort will be on the train with you until the first stop outside of Baluchistan.
+Backpackers tend to take a train north or east (you can take a bus too).
+If you do, make sure you go to the train station immediately after receiving the NOC, so you can buy a train ticket to wherever you’re going.
+An escort may or may not accompany you on the train until the first stop outside of Baluchistan.

 - Change money in Iran; border rates are terrible.
 Kerman has a very good exchange rate.